Meterik

 Meterik (De Miëterik) is a village in the Dutch province of Limburg.
 It is located in the municipality of Horst aan de Maas, bordering rich farmland to the north and a moor called De Peel to the west.
-Meterik is located along a brook, the Kabroekse beek, which provides fertile grazing lands.
+Meterik is located along a brook, the Kabroekse Beek, which provides fertile grazing lands.

 On 1 January 2019, Meterik had 1,627 inhabitants.
 Meterik is the ancestral home of astronomer Peter Jenniskens.
 The village is known as a haven for temporary workers for seasonal work in the agricultural sector.
 Currently, many of the workers are from Bulgaria and Romania.

 History

-Based on stone tools found, hunter gatherers of the Mesolithic (10,000-5,300 BC) frequented the heathlands that formed in Northern Limburg after the Weichselian glaciation.
-The oldest known permanent settlement dates from the Iron Age during the Celtic La Tène culture (450-50 BC).
+Stone tools and burial mounds were left on the heathlands that formed in Northern Limburg in the dry period of 2,500-500 BC.
+The oldest known permanent settlement dates from the Iron Age during the Celtic La Tène culture (450-50 BC), at a time when the climate had become wetter.
 In 1983, parts of the grating and the cupola of a pottery oven were found along the St. Maartensweg in Schadijk and dated to about 500 BC.
 Traces of Iron Age pottery from a nearby settlement were found along the Crommentuynstraat.
 And the outline of a farm from the late Iron Age (about 200 BC) was discovered in Meterik's Field in 2006.
 It is likely that Meterik's Field was established in this age.
 If so, the name Meterik may have roots in the Celtic language, for example "mi ater ruc", meaning "my father's rick of hay".

 The region was part of the Roman Empire (50 BC - 456 AD), located in the Civitas Tungrorum, with the influx of the Tungri and later Salian Franks Germanic tribes.
+The celtish "Ka Brook", or "by the brook", became "Kabroekse Beek".
 A Roman coin was found on Meterik's Field, and it has been suggested that the name Meterik originated when a Roman soldier was given land here, but no Roman buildings have been found.

-After 515 AD, the area was part of Frankish Austrasia, the Carolingian empire and the Holy Roman Empire.
+After 515 AD, the area was part of Frankish Austrasia, the Carolingian Empire and the Holy Roman Empire.
 A Carolingian settlement was found in the Meterik's Field with the floor plans of 23 large and 21 small buildings and four wells dated to 625-1000 AD.

 A feudal system of agriculture developed, with farming areas and moving farms in the service of nobility.
-Sod heather and dung was used to fertilize the land, raising the elevation of Meterik's Field by about 1.7 meters over time.
-Peat from the moor was used as fuel.
+In the Middle Ages (after 1100 AD) the area became part of the county, the later Duchy, of Guelders.
+Initial power centers were along the river Maas.
+In 1326, the nearby castle Huys Ter Horst was founded at the confluence of Kabroekse Beek and Groote Molenbeek.
+At one point the northern part of the field near Schadijk was in hands of the Van Mirlaer family (Meerlo, closer to the confluence of the Groote Molenbeek and river Maas), while the southern and eastern parts were in hands of the owners of the Huys Ter Horst castle.